webvic-b

 “These trends signify the immense market potential and further establish the transformative impact that fintech can have on financial inclusion and economic growth in Africa.
 As fintech continues to thrive amidst these favourable conditions, it is evident that the sector is well-positioned to reshape the future of finance in Africa, driving both innovation and inclusive growth.”

 However, Dr Bawumia cautioned that this growth would not be easily achieved.
-He advised fintech startups in Africa to adopt a comprehensive strategy that focuses on innovation, demonstrates the vast market potential, and emphasizes the importance of regulatory compliance and transparency to attract and secure significant investment.
+He advised fintech startups in Africa to adopt a comprehensive strategy that focuses on innovation, demonstrates the vast market potential, and emphasises the importance of regulatory compliance and transparency to attract and secure significant investment.

 He advised, “Startups should continuously strive to develop groundbreaking solutions that address unique challenges faced by African consumers and businesses.
 They should articulate a clear vision of how their solutions cater to the needs of our growing market, backed by data-driven insights and market research.